-With the increased popularity of podcasts and the integration with Apple Music and iTunes, there has been a lot of discussion surrounding whether podcasting is still “new” and if it’s becoming mainstream.
+With the increased popularity of podcasts and the integration with Apple Podcasts and iTunes, there has been a lot of discussion surrounding whether podcasting is still “new” and if it’s becoming mainstream.

 In some cases, those who have been working in the industry for years may claim that it has become mainstream, while others say it is still very much new.